 Throughout the procedure you will be able to communicate directly with the radiographer, who will monitor the study through a glass window from an adjacent room.
 A call buzzer will be placed into your hand.
 Press it if you need to contact the radiographer during your scan.

 Our low-noise machines are quieter than most.
-You will be given headphones to minimise noise and will have the option to listen to music of your choice.
+You will be given headphones to minimise noise and will be able to listen to your music of choice.

 The total scan time of a prostate MRI is 30 to 40 minutes.